roaked/roaked.github.io/content/_index.md

 # **My name is Ricardo**

-I am a senior ML scientist responsible for the high-level design and deployment of scalable AI/ML solutions from a proof-of-concept state to productionization in a research and development environment.
-My model integration tasks broadly encompass exploratory data analysis, feature engineering and experimentation in a cross-functional setting to effectively generate explainable data-driven business insights.
-Alongside, I lead research projects on reinforcement learning, bayesian ML, transfer and meta learning, physics-informed ML and metaheuristic optimization.
+I am a senior ML scientist conducting high-level design and deployment of scalable AI/ML solutions from a proof-of-concept state to productionization in a research and development environment.
+My model integration tasks broadly encompass exploratory data analysis, anomaly detection and experimentation in a cross-functional setting to effectively generate explainable data-driven business insights.
+Alongside, I lead research projects that enclose state-of-the-art implementations in reinforcement learning, bayesian ML, transfer and meta learning, real-time object detection and metaheuristic optimization in the scope of logistics, automation and robotics.

 I was previously associated with the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and a researcher for the [Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).